 The transition creates an opportunity for developers who move early:

-- Energy bill savings β FHS homes with heat pumps and solar PV will have significantly lower running costs than both existing stock and Part L 2021 new builds
+- Energy bill savings: FHS homes with heat pumps and solar PV will have significantly lower running costs compared to typical existing homes.
+The difference versus Part L 2021 new builds may be smaller, since heat pumps use electricity at approximately four times the unit cost of gas

 Compliance Methodology During Transition

-The methodology picture was clarified in February 2026: SAP 10.3 is the sole compliance methodology at FHS launch, with HEM following at least three months later and a 24-month dual running period once both are available.
+The methodology picture was confirmed in the March 2026 consultation response: SAP 10.3 is the sole compliance methodology at FHS launch, with HEM following at least three months later and a 24-month dual running period once both are available.
 This simplifies the early transition:

 - Part L 2021 plots (under transitional relief) use SAP 10.2 for compliance, as they do today